MrMaximeliom/Ouloug/DAILY_CHANGES.md

 ### Changes
 - adding title of current page
 - adding the logic and views required for (users and change password)

+## 2022-4-6
+### Changes
+- adding filters for all pages which mentioned in the documentation
+- adding customers pages with its filters
+- adding count for all pages